 Mexico has dithered with different ways of applying daylight savings, including using it for just five months —May through September instead of April through October— in 2001.
 This Solomonic solution, aimed at addressing widespread dissatisfaction with the clock change, was short-lived.

 The airline industry said it would cause havoc at Mexican airports—which it didn’t.
-The Mexico City mayor of the time —who is now the Mexican president— took the case to the Supreme Court arguing that the executive branch didn’t have the authority to decree the change in the capital.
+The Mexico City mayor of the time —who became the Mexican president— took the case to the Supreme Court arguing that the executive branch didn’t have the authority to decree the change in the capital.
 The Supreme Court agreed and said only the Congress could authorize it—which it did.
-Thus, since 2002 Daylight Savings Time has been observed in Mexico for seven months each year.
+And thus, since 2002 Daylight Savings Time was observed in Mexico for seven months each year.

 When the US extended daylight savings time to eight months a year in 2007, Mexico did not try to follow suit.
 But the Mexican stock markets —now there are two— open and close an hour earlier in local time until Mexico’s clocks catch up so that trading hours coincide with those in the US.

-Horario de verano has its fans in Mexico, particularly among office workers who get to go home while it’s still light.
+Horario de verano still has its fans in Mexico, particularly among office workers who get to go home while it’s still light.
 There are even people who say they wish daylight savings applied all year round.

 Learn more about clocks and time zones in Mexico